ByronGermanB/Damage_identification_AE_AI/README.md

 Feature extraction is performed using both **Fast Fourier Transform (FFT)** and **Continuous Wavelet Transform (CWT)** methods.

 The extracted features are used to train unsupervised learning models **(DBSCAN and KMeans)** as well as supervised models **(Convolutional Neural Networks, CNNs)** to predict and classify damage mechanisms.
-While the current implementation focuses on PLA specimens, the framework could be extend to other materials and experimental setups.
+While the current implementation focuses on PLA specimens, the framework could be extended to other materials and experimental setups.

 Below is the graphical abstract summarizing the project: